Tanix98/HTML-CSS-Course-CA-delivery/README.md

 ![Game Hub logo](https://i.imgur.com/KzhBvS2.png)

 An online video game marketplace.
-It was my first attempt at building a proper website using HTML & CSS, which is why it lacks responsiveness and functionality.
+My first attempt at building a proper website using HTML & CSS, which is why it lacks responsiveness and functionality.

 ---